Toledot Yeshu: Summary of Martí version

-Strassburg Manuscript
+Strasbourg Manuscript

-In the Strassburg Manuscript, Mary was seduced by a soldier called Ben Pandera.
+In the Strasbourg Manuscript, Mary was seduced by a soldier called Ben Pandera.
 The child Jesus shows great impudence by appearing bareheaded and disputing the Law with teachers.

 The miracle working powers of Jesus are attributed to having stolen the Name of God from the Temple.
 Jesus claims messianic dignity and is accused of sorcery by the Jews in front of Queen Helena of Jerusalem, but Jesus raises a man from the dead in front of the Queen's eyes and is released.
 Jesus goes to Galilee where he brings clay birds to life and makes a millstone float.
 (Klausner notes that the Toledot scarcely ever denies Gospel miracles, but merely changes good to evil.)

 Judas Iscariot, the hero of the tale, learns the Divine Name as well, and Jesus and Judas fly through the sky engaged in aerial combat, with Judas victorious.
 The now powerless Jesus is arrested and put to death by being hung upon a carob tree, and buried.

 The body is taken away and his ascension is claimed by his apostles on the basis of the empty tomb.
 However, Jesus's body is found hidden in a garden and is dragged back to Jerusalem and shown to Queen Helena.